© Crown copyright 2020

 Webinars are a way of learning about your payroll, such as ‘Getting payroll information right’.
-This webinar covers the most common errors that employees make when submitting information HMRC.
+This webinar covers the most common errors employees make when submitting information to HMRC.
 It shows you how to provide accurate data and avoid common payroll mistakes.

-For more information about employing people,
+For more information about employing people.

 Any page printed from the online version of this help book is uncontrolled and may not be the latest version.
-We recommend that you always check you’re referring to the latest online version.
+We recommend you always check you’re referring to the latest online version.

 For information and help using our Online Services.